How to scale a monolithic MVP application without losing business?

 When selecting Boldare, the CTO was impressed with the portfolio (including well-known brands such as Bla Bla Car).
-He also interviewed all members of the Boldare dev team selected for the project to assess their technical knowledge and looked into the company’s development processes and Scrum experience.
+He also interviewed all members of the Boldare dev team selected for the product to assess their technical knowledge and looked into the company’s development processes and Scrum experience.
 The team chosen for for the product had also worked together in the past, which guaranteed they would reach a high performance level quickly.
 Finally, the Boldare team were available to start working on the SaaS app within 10 days.

 A self-organizing development team with all the skills for the job

-Boldare started the project with a team of six, including backend and frontend developers, a graphic designer and a Scrum Master.
+Boldare started the development with a team of six, including backend and frontend developers, a graphic designer and a Scrum Master.
 The team composition took into account the client’s priorities as well as the upcoming product development.

 The main goal was to extend the Client’s in-house development team, joining forces and working together on one backlog.